Welcome To Hell (1981)

 "Metal Punk" sounds a lot more like the real Venom.
-This one is fast, filled with energy
+This one is fast, filled with

-slow down and the feeling is kind of killed.
+things slow down and the feeling is kind of killed.
 All in all, this is merely a substandard representation of the band.

 This is followed by "Under A Spell".
-Like the previous track, this one shows that the
+Like the previous track, this one shows that

-band could make music more suitable of the Venom name, though uninspired.
+the band could make music more suitable of the Venom name, though uninspired.
 Of course, the melodic vocals used for the bridge

 and the chorus are... suddenly, Helloween.
 This is utterly sickening.
 Clean, harmonized vocals have no place in Venom!
 Never!